aj-m/chandere/CONTRIBUTING.md

 Reporting Bugs and Anomalies
 ----------------------------

 Be sure to include specific details about the bug, such as relevant log output and details about what you were trying to do.
-Please run Chandere with the "debug" flag, as this will give more detailed log output.
+Please run Chandere2 with the "debug" flag, as this will give more detailed log output.

-   $ chandere --debug ...
+   $ chandere2 --debug ...

 Directly Contributing Source Code
 ---------------------------------

-Pull requests are greatly, greatly appreciated and will be accepted in a timely fashion provided that they improve the codebase in some way.
+Pull requests are greatly appreciated.
+If you intend on making a contribution, please be sure to

-Your contribution should follow [PEP 8 Guidelines](https://www.python.org/dev/peps/pep-0008/ "PEP 8"), and, if possible, [Google's Python Style Guidelines](https://google.github.io/styleguide/pyguide.html "Google Style Guidelines").
+Your code should follow [PEP 8 Guidelines](https://www.python.org/dev/peps/pep-0008/ "PEP 8"), and, if possible, [Google's Python Style Guidelines](https://google.github.io/styleguide/pyguide.html "Google Style Guidelines").

-Please be sure to make use of newer Python styling features, such as type hinting and "yield from."
+The code does not aim for any compatibility with Python <= 3.4, so please make use of Python 3.5 features such as type hinting and async/await syntax.

-Tests are done in Tox, which is run from the repository's root directory.
-Please write unittests for anything you add.
-Unittest.mock is also used, which will require a backport ("mock" on PyPI) for versions of Python before 3.3.
+Tests can be run from the repository's root directory with Tox.
+Please write tests for any code that you submit.

-Feel free to add yourself to the AUTHORS.md file.
+Also, feel free to add yourself to the AUTHORS.md file.

 Feature Requests